Michael Avenatti Charged With Wire And Bank Fraud

-Michael Avenatti, the attorney who gained notoriety after being retained by adult film star Stormy Daniels in her legal battle against President Donald Trump, has been charged with extortion reported Reuters.
-Avenatti has been charged, per Reuters, with extorting more than $20 million from Nike.
+Michael Avenatti, the attorney who gained notoriety after being retained by adult film star Stormy Daniels in her legal battle against President Donald Trump, has been charged with extortion, per Reuters.
+Avenatti has been charged with extorting more than $20 million from Nike.
 A criminal complaint was filed by federal authorities in New York on March 25.

-The CNN report released a comment allegedly made by Avenatti where he stated, “I’ll go take $10 billion dollars off your client’s market cap…I’m not f***ing around.”
+“I’ll go take $10 billion dollars off your client’s market cap…I’m not f***ing around,” Avenatti stated, according to the complaint.

-Avenatti tweeted just one hour prior to the announcement of the charges against him that he would be holding a press conference on March 26 where he would disclose a “major high school/college basketball scandal perpetrated by Nike.”
-He called the conduct of the footwear and apparel company “criminal” and that his announcement would involve some of the biggest names in college basketball.
+Avenatti tweeted — just one hour prior to the announcement of the charges against him — that he would be holding a press conference on March 26, wherein he would disclose a “major high school/college basketball scandal perpetrated by Nike.”
+He called the conduct of the footwear and apparel company “criminal,” and claimed that his announcement would involve some of the biggest names in college basketball.
 Shortly after his tweet, it was reported by Reuters that criminal charges were being put in place against the high-profile lawyer.

 Tmrw at 11 am ET, we will be holding a press conference to disclose a major high school/college basketball scandal perpetrated by @Nike that we have uncovered.
 This criminal conduct reaches the highest levels of Nike and involves some of the biggest names in college basketball.